stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 itself.
-This includes interfaces for converting values from and to their FFI representation, utilities for subtyping and safe casts, nullable and undefined values, plus a set of integral types, which are represented by Javascript `Number`s in the backend, unlike the Idris2 integer primitives, which all are bound to `BigInt` (although this might change in the future).
+This includes interfaces for converting values from and to their FFI representation, utilities for subtyping and safe casts, nullable and undefined values, plus a set of integral types, which are represented by JavaScript `Number`s in the backend, unlike the Idris2 integer primitives, which all are bound to `BigInt` (although this might change in the future).